basharballoul/EasyBus/Readme.md

 * *msg is a pointer to the response received by the slave including the slave address and command id.
 * *lenght is a pointer to the response lenght.

-here is a example how you can use it:
+here is an example on how you can use it:

 ``` C
 void command_notify_name(uint8_t *msg , uint8_t len)